Postdoc Francesco Carrara wins the 2014 Student Paper of the Year award from The American Naturalist.

 John Taylor and Roman Stocker’s paper on the effects of turbulence on marine bacteria appears in Science.
 The paper, titled “Trade-offs of chemotactic foraging in turbulent water”, describes how turbulence affects the competition for nutrients among marine bacteria.
 John is a former postdoc and now a lecturer at Cambridge University.

-Jeff Guasto secures a tenure-track faculty position in Mechanical Engineering at Taft University, starting Sept 2013.
+Jeff Guasto secures a tenure-track faculty position in Mechanical Engineering at Tufts University, starting Sept 2013.
 Most deserved, Jeff: we will miss you, but are very excited for you!

 Steve Smriga is awarded a 2-year Postdoctoral Research Fellowship from the Division of Ocean Sciences at NSF.
 We look forward to some exciting work together, Steve!

 Ph.D. student Bennett Lambert joins the lab.
-Ben is a Mechanical Engineer from Alaska and will be working on a collaboration with Rob Olson and Heidi Sosik at the Woods Hole Oceanographic Institution to design a microfluidic sorter and integrate it with the Imaging FlowCytobot, an automated submersible flow cytometer.
+Ben is an Environmental Engineer from British Columbia and will be working on a collaboration with Rob Olson and Heidi Sosik at the Woods Hole Oceanographic Institution to design a microfluidic sorter and integrate it with the Imaging FlowCytobot, an automated submersible flow cytometer.
 Welcome, Ben!

 Prof. Yvan Lagadeuc from the University of Rennes, France, joins the lab for a one-year sabbatical, to work on luxury uptake in phytoplankton by integrating a new microfluidic approach and NanoSIMS imaging.
 Bienvenue Yvan!